mikblack/hpgp-basics/chr5-novel-regions.md

 HG00438#1#JAHBCB010000148.1#0
 ```

-Save the first two to a text file (or just paste them into a text file using the outout from above):
+Save the first two to a text file (or just paste them into a text file using the output from above):

 ```{bash}
 odgi paths -i chr5.full.og -L | head -2 > reference-paths-chr5.txt